January 27, 2023 | View All Stories

 Strategically: the 35/45 Turkic world encompasses diverse cultures almost entirely Islamic and unreached with the Gospel.

-Fewer than 1% of Turkic peoples are evangelical believers.
-In Revelation 7:9, the apostle John has a vision of every nation,tribe, people, and language, worshiping before the throne of God.
+Fewer than 1% of Turkic people are evangelical believers.
+In Revelation 7:9, the apostle John has a vision of every nation, tribe, people, and language, worshiping before the throne of God.
 If this is to be fulfilled, then all Turkic peoples must be invited to join the great multitude gathered there.
 ANM has fruitful Gospel partnerships with multiple native missionaries in the Turkic world in hopes of seeing the fulfillment of this day.

 Historically: the Turkic world has played a significant role in the annals of the region.